pymc-devs/pymc/GOVERNANCE.md

 ## Leaving the project
 Any contributor can also voluntarily leave the project by notifying the community through a public means or by notifying the entire council.
 When doing so, they can add themselves to the alumni section below if desired.

-People who leave the project voluntarily can rejoin at any time
+People who leave the project voluntarily can rejoin at any time.

 ## Team Organization
 As stated previously, The Team will generally act as a single unit,